Cloud Provider SDKs in Python: Architecture & Implementation Patterns

 self.state_path.write_text(json.dumps(state, indent=2))

-# pytest integration: Mock `client.create_resource` and assert `_ensure_resource` skips on second call.
+# pytest integration: Mock client.create_resource and assert _ensure_resource

 Modularizing Infrastructure with Pulumi and CDKTF